-When someone is injured due to the negligent actions of another person, party, or organization, then they can file a personal injury lawsuit with the assistance of an experienced personal injury attorney.
+After a successful personal injury claim, it’s common to wonder how personal injury settlements are paid out.
+When someone is injured due to the negligent actions of another person, party, or organization, they can file a personal injury lawsuit with the assistance of an experienced personal injury attorney.
 If this personal injury claim is successful, the victim will be eligible to receive financial compensation for their injuries.

 Here at the Paul Wilkinson Law Firm, we are dedicated to defending the rights of anyone involved in a personal injury accident.
 Whether you were in a car accident, truck accident, pedestrian accident, or motorcycle accident, we can help you understand your case, estimate its full value, and represent your interests in court.
 Even if you believe that you’re partially at fault, give our team of experienced attorneys a call.
 We’ll do everything it takes to ensure you receive fair compensation for your injuries.